GPT-Fathom/GPT-Fathom/README.md

 Further details on `oaieval` and `oaievalset` are discussed in [run-evals.md](docs/run-evals.md).

 ### Customize settings
-We support evaluations with customized settings, including sampling temperature, prompt format, number of shots, and maximum tokens.
+We support evaluations with customized settings, including sampling temperature, prompt format, number of "shots", and maximum tokens.
 Learn how in [custom-eval.md](docs/custom-eval.md).

 ### Evaluate new LLMs
 GPT-Fathom supports evaluation of new LLMs in two ways: